George Floyd protests in Wisconsin: Marinette

 On the early afternoon of June 3, a peaceful protest was held on Stephenson Island, which is on the state line between Wisconsin and Michigan and alongside US HWY 41.
-Close to 100 protestors attended.
+Close to 100 protesters attended.
 Some local businesses were boarded up and closed for the day, and another business had volunteer personnel in army camouflage, armed with semi-automatic rifles standing-by.
-Many drove by flipping the bird and swearing at protestors but no violence erupted.
+Many drove by and made vulgar gestures and remarks toward protesters, but no violence erupted.

 Milwaukee

 On May 29, hundreds of protesters in Milwaukee blocked highways and organized a vehicle procession that traveled several miles.
 There were reports of looting and mild arson at a Walgreens pharmacy, as well as the looting of a Boost Mobile store.
 Several other businesses were damaged.
 In addition, one police officer was mildly injured by gunfire.
 Protests over the killing of Joel Acevedo by an off-duty Milwaukee police officer were prompted by the George Floyd protests.

 On June 2, protesters gathered at Humboldt Park and marched to the south side of Milwaukee, where they demonstrated outside City Hall and Milwaukee Police District 1.
 Police used tear gas on protesters and reports were made that Molotov cocktails were thrown at officers.
 Protesters on the Hoan Bridge walked off into traffic, where protest organizer Frank Nitty was apprehended and beaten by police.
 On June 7, members of the Milwaukee Bucks, including players, coaches, staff and ownership, participated in a rally in honor of George Floyd.
-Bucks star Sterling Brown led the march, where he held a nine-second moment of silence for Floyd and shared his experiences with police brutality.
+The march was led by Bucks star Sterling Brown, who held a nine-second moment of silence for Floyd and shared his experiences with police brutality.
 On June 9, protesters again gathered at Humboldt Park to demonstrate against racism and police brutality.

+Oshkosh

+On May 31, hundreds of protesters gathered at the Sun Dial and marched around Main Street to peacefully protest the murder of George Floyd.
+During the march, they stopped at the Oshkosh Police Department and lied down for eight minutes.

 Racine

-Protests on May 31 ended with vandalism, burglaries, and police using tear gas.
-Protests the day after ended peacefully with over 200 protesters.
+On May 31, a small crowd gathered at Monument Square to protest the murder of George Floyd.
+The crowd eventually grew to hundreds, and although the event started peacefully, protesters eventually began to set off fireworks, verbally assault police officers, and set fire to a Community Oriented Policing House on Villa Street.
+The crowd was dispersed when police fired tear gas.
+A more peaceful protest was held on June 1 with over 200 protesters.

 Sheboygan

-Over a hundred people gathered in downtown Sheboygan on June 2.
+On June 2, over a hundred people gathered at the Sheboygan County Courthouse and marched through the downtown area to protest police brutality and the murder of George Floyd.